Lenvil Elliott

-Lenvil Elliott (September 2, 1951 – October 12, 2008) was a professional American football player who played running back for nine seasons in the National Football League (NFL).
+Lenvil Elliott (September 2, 1951 – October 12, 2008) was an American professional football player who was a running back for nine seasons in the National Football League (NFL).
 He was a part of the San Francisco 49ers Super Bowl XVI winning team.

 Early life

-Elliot was born in Lexington, Missouri to Lenvil Nelson and Helen Constance (Williams) Elliott.
-He grew up in Richmond, Missouri and was a 1969 graduate of Richmond High School, where he participated in both football and track.
+Elliot was born in Lexington, Missouri, to Lenvil Nelson and Helen Constance (Williams) Elliott.
+He grew up in Richmond, Missouri, and was a 1969 graduate of Richmond High School, where he participated in both football and track.

 His Richmond coach, Tom Adams, summed up Elliott's high school career reflecting on Elliott's final prep game by scoring all 19 points and running for 201 yards against a Slater team that had lost just one game: "It was a cold, nasty night and no one was real excited about playing," Adams said.
 "Slater scored first and we came back and scored as Lenvil had a remarkable run, 66 yards from the goal, but he went all over the field.
 I can remember watching the film over and over, and counting the number of times a Slater player touched or tried to tackle him.
 The last five yards to the end zone he drug or carried a couple of guys trying to get him down.
 He was not about to lose his final game in a Spartan uniform."
 Elliott was named to the All-State Team.